Lizzay16/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - a script that sets the permission to the file hello as owner having no permission at all, group having no permission at all and other users having all permissions.
 9-John_Doe - a script that sets the mode of the file hello to all permission for owner, read and execute permission for group, write and execute permission for other users.
 10-mirror_permissions - a script that sets the mode of the file hello the same as olleh’s mode.
+11-directories_permissions - a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.